e-meyer/e-meyer/README.md

 i'm a **mobile developer** that uses Flutter to make people's life better and hopefully easier

-this is the place where I store and share my secret knowledge <sup> *and also unfinished projects*. </sup>
+this is the place where I store and share my secret knowledge <sup> *and also unfinished projects* </sup>

 <details>
 <summary>⚡ more about me coding </summary>